L1 <-> L2 Communication

 Important system values

-Two key and value fields are enough for a lot of system-related use-cases, such as sending timestamp of the batch, previous batch hash, etc. They were and are used used to verify the correctness of the batch's timestamps and hashes.
+Two key and value fields are enough for a lot of system-related use-cases, such as sending timestamp of the batch, previous batch hash, etc. They were and are used to verify the correctness of the batch's timestamps and hashes.
 You can read more about block processing on Batches and L2 blocks on ZKsync.

 Long L2→L1 messages & bytecodes